 - Review of ALS Focus reports and publications

-The Co-Chairs of the PCAC are Dr. Ken Menkhaus and John Russo, who also serve on the ALS Focus Steering Committee.
+The Chair of the PCAC is Ron Faretra, who also serves on the ALS Focus Steering Committee.
 The committee meets and provides feedback as needed throughout the year, either in person or virtually.
 Travel is not required to participate.

 We are always looking for volunteers to serve on our ALS Focus Patient and Caregiver Advisory Committee.
 If you would like to join the PCAC, please send a message to [email protected].

 Member of the International Alliance of ALS/MND Associations

 April 8, 2014 Doug Clough was told that he has ALS, Lou Gehrig’s Disease while at the game where Cal Ripken broke Lou Gehrig’s record.
 Doug immediately began wondering how he could get into a clinical trial and began looking for solutions.
 His wife Karen was very supportive and pushed him to do anything he could to help fight ALS and help the ALS Community.
 In his five years post diagnosis Doug has learned that he wouldn't trade those years for anything and looks forward to the years he has left.
 He prays that he is able to help to others and watch his grandkids graduate.

 After his own ALS diagnosis in 2017, Larry knew that he wanted to raise awareness of this disease and help raise funds for ALS research.
 He was featured on local and national news during the summer of 2019 as he took his family around the country to meet with other people who have been affected by ALS and sharing their stories on social media - all while visiting every Major League baseball park.